dynatrace-extensions/dynatrace-extensions-vscode/README.md

 Reads through the `extension.yaml` file and creates a `README.md` file next to the `extension` folder, documenting (as best as possible) the extension package and its contents.

+### 📈 Create overview dashboard

+Reads through the `extension.yaml` file and creates an overview (landing page) dashboard.
+This is placed in a folder called `dashboards` inside the `extension` folder as `overview_dashboard.json`; the YAML is also modified to include this asset.
+After generating it, you're prompted if you want to also upload it to your connected tenant.
+The dashboard contains links to extension configuration as well as every entity defined within the YAML, as well as single value tiles displaying the count of each entity type, tables listing each entity and up to two graph charts for each entity type.

 ### 🔥 Fast Development Mode

 **Fast Development Mode** is a workflow focused on saving as much time as possible and providing immediate feedback to